-Primo Zambruno was born in Tortona on September 3, 1914.
+Primo Zambruno was born in Tortona on September 3rd, 1914.
 Due to the war and his family economic situation, Zambruno had to start working early in his life.
 He started late to study singing professionally.
 Zambruno auditioned for Pertile, who spotted his talent and recommended that he studied with Merli.
 He started his studies in 1949.
-It was not too long before he made his debut in 1951 (October 14) in Varese in La forza del destino.
-After Varese, he sang more Forza in Lecco, Monza before his breakthrough in Modena, also in Forza.
-Zambruno sang there four times Alvaro with Guerrini, Tagliabue/Colzani, Meletti under the baton of Molinari Pradelli.
+It was not too long before he made his debut in 1951 (October 14th) in Varese in La forza del destino.
+After Varese, he sang more Forza in Lecco, Monza before his breakthrough in Modena, again in Forza.
+Zambruno sang Alvaro four times there with Guerrini, Tagliabue/Colzani, Meletti under the baton of Molinari Pradelli.

-In 1952, Zambruno added to his repertory Il trovatore (February 9 in Massa) and Andrea Chénier (February 13 in Catania with Protti).
-He sang in Massa, Catania, London (Il trovatore with Kelston, Stignani, Walters with Capuana conducting on June 7), Rosignano, Tortona, Belluno and Parma (Il trovatore with Stella, Minarchi, Campolonghi and Questa conducting on December 27).
+In 1952, Zambruno added Il trovatore to his repertory (February 9th in Massa), as well as Andrea Chénier (February 13th in Catania with Protti).
+He sang in Massa, Catania, London (Il trovatore with Kelston, Stignani, Walters with Capuana conducting on June 7th), Rosignano, Tortona, Belluno and Parma (Il trovatore with Stella, Minarchi, Campolonghi and Questa conducting on December 27th).

-In 1953, Zambruno added Aida to his repertory on July 2 in Verona with Cerquetti, Nicolai, Protti, Neri, Maionica and Ghione conducting.
+In 1953, Zambruno added Aida to his repertory on July 2nd in Verona with Cerquetti, Nicolai, Protti, Neri, Maionica and Ghione conducting.
 During that year, Zambruno sang Il trovatore, Andrea Chénier and La forza del destino.
-Cities visited included Brescia (Il trovatore on January 28 with Stella, Protti and De Fabritiis), Alger, Udine, Prato, Lucca, Volterra, Pontedera, Vigevano, Rovigo, Treviso and Catania.
+Cities visited included Brescia (Il trovatore on January 28th with Stella, Protti and De Fabritiis), Algiers, Udine, Prato, Lucca, Volterra, Pontedera, Vigevano, Rovigo, Treviso and Catania.

 During 1954.
-Zambruno sang in Parma, Alger, Napoli (La forza del destino on February 20 with Tebaldi, Pirazzini, Tagliabue, Clabassi, Meletti and Santini), Mestre, Pisa, Tortona, Pistoia, Faenza, Rimini, Alessandria and Novi Ligure.
-Zambruno added to his repertory Turiddu on July 22 in Pistoia with Frazzoni.
+Zambruno sang in Parma, Algiers, Napoli (La forza del destino on February 20th with Tebaldi, Pirazzini, Tagliabue, Clabassi, Meletti and Santini), Mestre, Pisa, Tortona, Pistoia, Faenza, Rimini, Alessandria and Novi Ligure.
+Zambruno added Turiddu to his repertory on July 22nd in Pistoia with Frazzoni.

-In 1955, Zambruno visited for the first time Dublin (April in his first Norma with Mancini, Stignani, Stefanoni and Erede), Valencia (July 14 in his first Don José), Barcelona, Madrid (On October 10, he sang his first Cavaradossi with Caniglia and Annovazzi), Marseille, Rouen, Monte Carlo.
+In 1955, Zambruno visited Dublin for the first time (April in his first Norma with Mancini, Stignani, Stefanoni and Erede), Valencia (July 14th in his first Don José), Barcelona, Madrid (on October 10th, he sang his first Cavaradossi with Caniglia and Annovazzi), Marseille, Rouen, Monte Carlo.
 He limited his appearances in Italy to Modena, Verona and La Spezia.

-In 1957, Zambruno sang his first Canio (On March 3 in Nice with Oppicelli) and his first Enzo in Malta with Corridori, Didier, Caminada, Azzolini and Cioni on November 21.
-He started the year in Cremona (Norma), followed by Malta, Nice, Trento, and Malta until the end of the year.
+In 1957, Zambruno sang his first Canio (on March 3rd in Nice with Oppicelli) and his first Enzo in Malta with Corridori, Didier, Caminada, Azzolini and Cioni on November 21st.
+He started the year in Cremona (Norma), followed by Malta, Nice, Trento, and Malta again, where he spent the end of the year.

-At the beginning of 1958, Zambruno traveled from Malta to Athens where he appeared in La Gioconda, Aida and Il trovatore.
-From there, he went on to Spain appearing in Sevilla (Tosca and Pagliacci) before returning to Italy.
-Appearances in Tortona, Cento followed before crossing the Atlantic and making his MET debut on November 7 in Cavalleria rusticana with Milanov (on the decline), Elias, Bardelli and Mitropoulos.
+At the beginning of 1958, Zambruno traveled from Malta to Athens, where he appeared in La Gioconda, Aida and Il trovatore.
+From there, he went on to Spain, appearing in Sevilla (Tosca and Pagliacci) before returning to Italy.
+Appearances in Tortona and Cento followed before crossing the Atlantic and making his Met debut on November 7th in Cavalleria rusticana with Milanov (on the decline), Elias, Bardelli and Mitropoulos.
 After an appearance in Philadelphia with the same cast, he returned to Italy.

 1959 was to be his last full year singing before retiring.
-Zambruno sang in Bordeaux, Rouen, Adria, Sestri Levante, Boccadasse, Aquasola, Alger, Lausanne, Rosignano and Dublin.
+Zambruno sang in Bordeaux, Rouen, Adria, Sestri Levante, Boccadasse, Aquasola, Algiers, Lausanne, Rosignano and Dublin.

-Zambruno sang three times in 1960 (Vigevano, Rovereto and Caltagirone) and 1961 (Vercelli, Agusta and Acireale).
-His last appearance was on May 24 in Vercelli in La forza del destino.
+Zambruno sang three times each in 1960 (Vigevano, Rovereto and Caltagirone) and 1961 (Vercelli, Agusta and Acireale).
+His last appearance was on May 24th in Vercelli in La forza del destino.
 Zambruno, not wanting to continue until vocal decline set in, retired with his voice intact.

 During his brief ten years career, Zambruno sang with singers such as Guerrini, Stefanoni, Tagliabue, Colzani, Meletti, Protti, Kelston, Stignani, Callas, Carmassi, Frazzoni, Stella, Cerquetti, Nicolai, Maionica, Pirazzini, Malaspina, Neri, Petri, Mascherini, Capecchi, Tebaldi, Clabassi, Vinco, Savarese, De Cavalieri, Spatafora, Gobbi, Simionato, Caniglia, Barbieri, Guelfi, Zanasi, Ferrin, Parada, Dall'Argine, Lazzarini, Oppicelli, Parutto, Corridori, Paskalis, Ausensi, Campi, Meliciani, Milanov, Couderc and Cappucilli.

-Zambruno sang under the baton of following distinguished operatic conductors Molinari Pradelli, Capuana, Guarnieri, Santi, Questa, De Fabritiis, Morelli, Ghione, Ziino, Santini, Patane, Wolf Ferrari, Erede, Annovazzi, Mitropoulos, Gavarini and Savini.
+Zambruno sang under the baton of distinguished operatic conductors: Molinari Pradelli, Capuana, Guarnieri, Santi, Questa, De Fabritiis, Morelli, Ghione, Ziino, Santini, Patane, Wolf Ferrari, Erede, Annovazzi, Mitropoulos, Gavarini and Savini.

 During his career, the press commented as follows:

 "He earned the explosion of enthusiasm from the public.
 The public was requesting that he repeated the romanza ...
-The curtain had to be raised and maestro Tieri had to take again his place on the podium so that Zambruno could repeat the aria."-Il trovatore, Luccca, 1953
+The curtain had to be raised and maestro Tieri had to take again his place on the podium so that Zambruno could repeat the aria."
+Il trovatore, Lucca, 1953

-"it is the magnificent tenor Primo Zambruno who sang Manrico and had to repeat the stretta".-Il trovatore, Alger 1959
+"It is the magnificent tenor Primo Zambruno who sang Manrico and had to repeat the stretta".
+Il trovatore, Algiers 1959

-The tenor Primo Zambruno, who had previously sung here Manrico with considerable success, returned as Manrico again to a public who remembered him.
-His vocal generosity, his vocal skills, his facility, created again great enthusiasm.
+The tenor Primo Zambruno, who had previously sung here Manrico with considerable success, returned as Manrico again to a public that remembered him.
+His vocal generosity, his vocal skills, his ease, created great enthusiasm again.
 He is capable both of great vocal outbursts and delicate singing".
 Il trovatore, Rouen, 1959

-"The tenor Primo Zambruno had a triumphal reception from our public".-Carmen, Valencia 1955
+"The tenor Primo Zambruno had a triumphal reception from our public".
+Carmen, Valencia

 Bellini Norma, 1955 Georges Bizet Carmen, 1954 Umberto Giordano Andrea Chénier, 1952 Leoncavallo Pagliacci, 1957 Piero Mascagni Cavalleria rusticana, 1954 Amilchare Ponchielli La Gioconda, 1957 Giacomo Puccini Tosca, 1955 Giuseppe Verdi Aida, 1953 Il trovatore, 1952 La forza del destino, 1951